Rapid Assessment of Avoidable Blindness (RAAB)

 In addition, RAAB7 contains new modules developed to maximise the utility of RAAB in eye health planning.

 ICEH have led the research and development of new inputs and outputs for RAAB7, maximising its value as a service tool and generating data aligned to WHO priorities.
-To date this includes the launch of disability, mental health and socioeconomic status modules and new core Near Vision content.
+To date this includes the launch of disability, mental health and socioeconomic status modules and new core near vision content.
 Other new areas are being piloted that will increase RAAB’s capacity for comprehensive data, such as health economics and health systems.

 Acknowledgements